Cyber Security Academy Instructor

 Growing up in China, Jun Dai didn’t own a computer but he was still able to master video games.
 He got access to computers and the internet through “net bars” that rented machines by the hour.
 And there, he discovered his passion and a profession, not as a gamer but as a defender.
 Cyber defense is Professor Dai’s specialty at Sacramento State.

 “Many computers there were infected and behaved abnormally,” Dai recalled of his experience in China, with unexpected websites popping up randomly.
 He started thinking about online security, how hackers threaten the cyber world and how he would defend against cyber attacks.

 Dai is a professor in the Computer Science Department at Sacramento State and among his courses, a class in computer system attacks and countermeasures.
-He will bring his expertise to the new Cyber Security Academy, the latest addition to the Summer Academies for High School Students.
-His academy runs July 24 – 28.
+He will bring his expertise to the Cyber Security Academy for a second summer.

 “Cyber security is very important,” Dai says.
 “Even if you don’t choose this as a career, you still need to know the basics, how to defend yourself online and how to protect your home network.”